• De quoi le crumble est-il composé ?

 Therefore, peas can form the basis of a wonderful empty-your-fridge recipe.

-This soup essentially has 4 elements: onions and garlic (alliaceous vegetables), green vegetables, broth, and plant-based cream.
+This soup essentially has 4 elements: onions and garlic (allium vegetables), green vegetables, broth, and plant-based cream.
 The pan smells fantastic, very tasty, and fragrant.
 You blend the mixture and pour the liquid into the same saucepan.
 Just before serving, you add lemon zest to this bright green concoction, and voila!

 You get a soup with a sweet and bright taste and a light, rich texture, soothing in some parts and striking in others.

-Answers to Your Questions
+Answers to Your Burning Questions

 Is broccoli and pea soup good for you?